DIY Rag Quilt Labels

 Rag quilts are perfect for beginners and are incredibly forgiving for any quilter.
 The popularity of rag quilts is likely due to their easy block assembly that doesn’t require an extra quilting step.
 Plus, all the edges are finished as the seams are sewn.
 So there’s no need to add a binding.
 Even adding a rag quilt border is a quick step.

 But don’t stop there!
 You can add a simple rag quilt label for a perfect finish.
 Quilt labels come in all sizes and styles.
-From a narrow twill tape with your name printed on it, to a larger label with detailed embroidery, applique, or even a photograph.
+From a narrow twill tape with your name printed on it, to a larger label with detailed embroidery, applique, or even a photograph for a memory quilt every one will love!

 How To Label Your Rag Quilt Using Preprinted Quilt Labels